 Our After School Club has been open since September 2019.

-- All children between 7 and 11 years of age are welcome. - The club is run by fully qualified and experienced staff.
+- All children between 7 and 11 years of age are welcome either on set days or as and when required. - The club is run by fully qualified and experienced staff.